What do you think is the most important requirement for successful rehab?

 Seven years after his injury Shaun played a pivotal role in the NBA Finals and won his first NBA championship as a result.

-Here is a guy who went from having severe damage in almost every structurally important part of his knee to being in the NBA Finals three times in a row and winning two championships.
+Here is a guy who went from having severe damage in almost every structurally important part of his knee to being in the NBA Finals four times in a row and winning three championships.

-Imagine you had visited Shaun in the hospital in 2007 and told him he’d be a two-time NBA champion.
+Imagine you had visited Shaun in the hospital in 2007 and told him he’d be a three-time NBA champion.
 Do you think he would have believed you?